hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

     │   │   │   ├── NXclass : NXmonochromator

-The ``attrs`` key can also be used to define Nexus structures for the definition of structures and relationships between data:
+The ``attrs`` key can also be used to define NeXus structures for the definition of structures and relationships between data:

 ::